Tyler Higbee: Professional career

+Pre-draft

 On December 14, 2015, it was announced that Higbee had accepted his invitation to play in the 2016 Senior Bowl.
 On January 23, 2016, Higbee's representatives from Select Sports Group announced they had pulled Higbee from the Senior Bowl due to the knee sprain he suffered during the season.
 Higbee was one of 15 collegiate tight ends to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He was unable to perform any drills due to his knee injury, but met with teams and had measurements taken.
 On March 29, 2016, Higbee attended Western Kentucky's pro day, along with Brandon Doughty, Prince Charles Iworah, George Fant, and 11 other prospects.
-Although he was unable to physically perform, Higbee met with scouts and team representatives and scouts, including St. Louis Rams' general manager Les Snead.
-During the draft process, he had private meeting with the Denver Broncos and New Orleans Saints.
+Although he was unable to physically perform, Higbee met with scouts and team representatives and scouts, including St. Louis Rams general manager Les Snead.
+During the draft process, he had private meetings with the Denver Broncos and New Orleans Saints.
 At the conclusion of the pre-draft process, Higbee was projected to be a fourth or fifth round pick by NFL draft experts and scouts.
 He was ranked as the fourth best tight end prospect in the draft by Sports Illustrated and the fifth best tight end by NFLDraftScout.com.

+2016 season

-Higbee was drafted by the Los Angeles Rams in the fourth round (110th overall) of the 2016 NFL Draft.
+Higbee was drafted by the Los Angeles Rams in the fourth round (110th overall) of the 2016 NFL draft.
 He was the 27th player selected in the NFL Draft in Western Kentucky's school history and the highest selection since Joseph Jefferson in 2002.
 He also was the first player selected from Western Kentucky in 2016 and along with Brandon Doughty, and Prince Charles Iworah, made up the largest draft class in the school's history.
+On June 9, 2016, the Rams signed him to a four-year, $2.92 million rookie contract that included a signing bonus of $580,860.